-Property, plant and equipment is stated at cost, less accumulated depreciation.
-Depreciation is calculated on a straight-line basis over the following terms:Hangarover remaining life of land leaseVehicles5 YearsFurniture and equipment3 - 4 Years determined as the difference between the net disposal proceeds and the carrying amount of the asset, is recognized in profit or loss.
+Property, plant and equipment are stated at cost, less accumulated depreciation.
+Depreciation is calculated on a straight-line basis over the following terms:

+Hangar over remaining life of land lease

+Vehicles 5 Years Furniture and equipment 3 - 4 Years

 An item of property, plant and equipment is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-Any gain or loss arising on disposal of the asset,
+Any gain or loss arising on disposal of the asset, determined as the difference between the net disposal proceeds and the carrying amount of the asset, is recognized in profit or loss.